i2p/i2p.i2p/docs/HACKING.md

         git clone --depth 1 git@127.0.0.1:i2p-hackers/i2p.i2p

 This will clone the minimum amount of i2p.i2p to have a working checkout.
-You can then resumably populate the repository with the remaining commits by running:
+You can then presumably populate the repository with the remaining commits by running:

         git fetch --unshallow